DevelopedByAli/Music__Maker__Project/README.md

 ## Features of the App

 The app consists of two folders.
+First folder includes all sounds and the second folder includes all the other folders.

 ## Used Technologies